Helo Study

 Speed States

 Being mindful of your speed has to be constant.
-At no point should you allow
+At no point should you allow your speed to be out of your mind.

-This can also be thought of as managing your energy of movement, and the
+This can also be thought of as managing your energy of movement, and the following "speed states" can assist.

-State range kph range knots
+State range in kph range in knots

 Touchdown 0 - 30 0 - 20